dextercd/Noita-Dear-ImGui/README.md

 to search for functions/widgets that look useful to you and then check out the source code of the bindings to see how to use it from Lua.

+Also check out the ImGui FAQ: https://github.com/ocornut/imgui/blob/master/docs/FAQ.md a lot of stuff there also applies to these bindings.

 The bindings are a relatively close 1:1 mapping of the normal ImGui functions
 except: